waterfall-network/coordinator/README.md

 - [Discord](https://discord.gg/Nwb8aR2XvR)
 - [Documentation](https://docs.waterfall.network/)

-This is the core repository for Coordinator, a [Golang](https://golang.org/) implementation of the [Waterfall Consensus](https://waterfall.network/) specification, developed by Fuente Labs.
+This is the core repository for Coordinator, a [Golang](https://golang.org/) implementation of the [Waterfall Consensus](https://waterfall.network/) specification, developed by Blue Wave Inc.

 ## Building the source